Chronic pelvic pain in women

 Treatments and drugs

-If your doctor can pinpoint a specific underlying cause, your treatment will focus on eliminating that particular cause.
-However, if you're unable to find the cause of your pelvic pain can be found, treatment will focus on managing your pain.
+If your doctor can pinpoint a specific cause, your treatment will focus on eliminating that cause.
+However, if the cause of your pelvic pain can't be found, treatment will focus on managing your pain.

 Lifestyle and home remedies

-Several types of alternative therapies may reduce pain associated with certain medical conditions.
-Ask your doctor whether you should consider trying these approaches, and whether he or she can recommend a trusted practitioner.
+Some types of alternative and complementary therapies may reduce pain associated with certain medical conditions.
+Ask your doctor if you should consider trying these approaches, and whether he or she can recommend a trusted practitioner.

-Depending on your medical history, life situation and test results, your doctor may be able to tell you how likely these alternative therapies are to relieve your symptoms.
+Depending on your medical history, life situation and test results, your doctor may be able to tell you how likely these therapies are to relieve your symptoms.
 He or she can also let you know about any potential risks based on your personal health history.
+Examples of therapies include:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.